 We also have obtained the first indication related to the activity of the subseafloor biosphere in deep horizons associated with the coalbed.
 Whereas the compositions and concentrations of various gases suggest a stimulation of microbial activity through the coalbed, the relatively low levels of alkalinity suggest substantially lower rates of microbially mediated remineralization of carbon than in the upper few hundred meters of previously studied deep biosphere sites (e.g., Shipboard Scientific Party, 2003; Expedition 311 Scientists, 2006), including shallower sediment at this location (Aoike, 2007; Tomaru et al., 2009).
-Nevertheless, there is roughly a twofold elevation in alkalinity within the coal-bearing Unit III, relative to the overlying Unit II.
+Nevertheless, there is roughly a two-fold elevation in alkalinity within the coal-bearing Unit III, relative to the overlying Unit II.
 This supports other lines of evidence suggestive of stimulation of microbial activity through the coalbed.
-In conclusion, the coalbed is probably not responsible for the presence of methane hydrates found in shallower layers at this site (Aoike, 2007); it rather resembles a slow-paced bioreactor with sustained activity on geologic timescales as previously proposed for other organic-rich deeply buried layers such as Cretaceous black shales at Demerara Rise (Arndt et al., 2006).
+In conclusion, the coalbed at ~2 km subseafloor depth is probably not directly responsible for the presence of methane hydrates found in shallower layers at this site (Aoike, 2007); instead, it resembles a slow-paced bioreactor with sustained activity on geologic timescales as previously proposed for other organic-rich deeply buried layers such as Cretaceous black shales at Demerara Rise (Arndt et al., 2006).